-You have decided to follow a yoga teacher training, but how much experience should you have to take this step?
+You have decided to become a yoga teacher and you wonder what the requirements are for following a yoga teacher training.
+One of the most common question we get about requirements for yoga teacher training participation, is how much yoga experience is necessary in order to embark on this journey.
 This sounds like a very obvious question to ask and yet it’s quite a new question.
-The first yoga teacher trainings were given in the 80s by seasoned teachers to loyal students.
+The first yoga teacher trainings were given in the 80’s by seasoned teachers to loyal students.
 These students would share their practice with their teacher for a long time, before being initiated into teaching.
 These days the teacher trainings are open to anyone who is physically and mentally healthy and ready to take the responsibility of following a training.
 This created opportunities for many different people to enter a teacher training.
 Besides future teachers, any level student can now join a teacher training to deepen their practice.
 This means you don’t need much experience to enter a yoga teacher training.

 We have not mentioned it yet, but you need to keep in mind is that we are talking about becoming a yoga asana teacher.
+In this article we discuss the requirements for yoga teacher training participation with the goal of becoming a yoga asana teacher.
 The term ‘yoga’ is most of the times loosely used to describe the ‘practice of yoga asanas’.
 When we talk about becoming a qualified and skilled yoga teacher, what is actually meant is becoming a qualified and skilled yoga asana teacher.
 This distinction is an important one to keep in mind.
 It doesn’t mean that as a yoga asana teacher you will merely teach the physical aspects, as if yoga is just another form of exercise.
 If you feel ready for it, you can convey some of the underlying concepts of yoga during your classes (if your students are ready for it, too!).

 If your goal is to become a yoga teacher, it can be quite intimidating in the on- and offline world of yoga.
 You might think of the endless stream of pictures on Instagram of perfect yogi’s or the amazing students you meet in yoga studio’s.
 Often social media shows you the yoga teacher as someone with an impeccable body and stamina that students can look up to.
 This is a misconception on what being a yoga teacher means.
 Teaching yoga and practicing yoga are two different activities.
 Someone who practices yoga in an advanced stage doesn’t necessarily have the skills to be a teacher.
 Most of your students will never look like the famous yogis on Instagram, why should you be any different?
 Every person has their own limitations and every yoga teacher has difficulty with certain poses.
 By showing your own challenges, your students will relate more to your teaching and they will be more open to explore their own challenges.